 Brand New Website Which Visually Documents the Lives of Jack & Helen Frye

-Helen Varner studio portrait with beloved dog Lassie just prior to her marriage to Cornelius Vanderbilt IV.
+Helen Varner studio portrait with beloved dog Lassie just prior to her marriage to Cornelius Vanderbilt IV (early 1930’s)

-Helen and Neil pose in this ceremonial image, I struggled with identification of Helen as I have never seen a photo of her with blonde hair, however, finally feel it’s definitely her.
-The location is Egypt, this validated (in part) with Neil stating in postcard (below) they were headed to North Africa.
-(1934)
+Helen and Neil pose in this ceremonial image, I struggled with identification of Helen as I have never seen a photo of her with blonde hair, finally though I feel it’s definitely her.
+The location is Egypt, this validated (in part) with Neil stating in postcard (below) they were headed to North Africa (1934)

-Reporters capture Mr. and Mrs. Cornelius Vanderbilt IV just after their marriage ceremony at Bernalillo County Courthouse (downtown Albuquerque New Mexico).
+Reporters capture Mr. and Mrs. Cornelius Vanderbilt IV just after their marriage ceremony at Bernalillo County Courthouse, downtown Albuquerque New Mexico (1935)

-Mr. and Mrs. Vanderbilt shown at Alvarado Hotel (Atchison Topeka & Santa Fe Railroad) Harvey House, Albuquerque New Mexico.
+Mr. and Mrs. Vanderbilt shown at Alvarado Hotel (Atchison Topeka & Santa Fe Railroad) Fred Harvey House, Albuquerque New Mexico (1935)

 Helen and Neil Vanderbilt on honeymoon at the Grand Canyon.
-Everywhere this couple went reporters followed, the Vanderbilt name was front page in newspapers all over America.
+Everywhere this couple went reporters followed, the Vanderbilt name was front page coverage in newspapers all over America (1935)

-Mr. & Mrs. Cornelius Vanderbilt, Jr. (Helen and Neil) Sierra Nevada (1935).
-Unfortunately as related in my book this marriage didn’t last due to Neil’s womanizing.
-Helen always said they made better friends than husband and wife.
+Mr. & Mrs. Cornelius Vanderbilt, Jr. (Helen and Neil) Sierra mountains.
+I have tried at no end to place the location of this image, all though it appears to be the Grand Canyon Lodge (where the Vanderbilt’s honeymooned) current images do not reveal this backdrop.
+Unfortunately, as related in my book, this marriage didn’t last due to Neil’s womanizing, Helen often stated Neil and her made better friends than husband and wife (1935)

-Mrs. Cornelius Vanderbilt Jr. (Helen Varner) captured by a reporter at Roney Plaza Hotel, Coral Gables, Florida.
-Helen always felt she never had any privacy with Vanderbilt, however, their marriage guaranteed public interest.
+Mrs. Cornelius Vanderbilt Jr. (Helen Varner) captured by a reporter at Roney Plaza Hotel, Coral Gables Florida in a beach outfit she designer herself.
+Helen always felt she never had any privacy with Vanderbilt, however their marriage guaranteed much public interest (1935)

-Helen and Neil cornered by reporters at the Grand Hotel in Santa Monica where they were staying, I think by the look on Helen’s face we can say the ‘honeymoon’s over’.
-The hotel was ‘the’ place to stay for celebrities and the rich and famous. (mid-1935)
+Helen and Neil cornered by reporters at the Grand Hotel in Santa Monica where they were staying.
+I think by the look on Helen’s face we can say the honeymoon’s over.
+The hotel was ‘the’ place to stay for celebrities and the rich and famous to stay (mid-1935)

-Glamorous and beautiful Mrs. Vanderbilt captured at the Pasadena Mansion where she was residing after seperation from her husband Neil Vanderbilt (just prior to her marriage to TWA President Jack Frye).
-As stated, Mrs. Vanderbilt had little to no privacy from the media.
+Glamorous and beautiful, Mrs. Vanderbilt captured by a Los Angeles newspaper reporter at the Pasadena mansion where she was residing after separation from her husband Neil Vanderbilt (just prior to her marriage to TWA President Jack Frye).
+As stated, Mrs. Vanderbilt had little to no privacy from the media when married to Vanderbilt and Frye.
 (1939-1940)

 Brand New Website Which Visually Documents the Lives of Jack & Helen Frye